iitimii/Neural-Networks-Learning-Without-Gradient-Descent/README.md

 ## Conclusion

-This research demonstrates a novel approach to neural network optimization that does not rely solely on gradients.
+This research demonstrates an experimental approach to neural network optimization that does not rely solely on gradients.
 The search-based model offers an alternative mechanism, particularly useful when gradient methods face challenges, such as non-differentiable functions or poor convergence.

-While gradient-based models tend to converge faster, the hybrid model shows promise by combining the strengths of both techniques, achieving lower loss values in some cases.
+Overall, this work opens up new possibilities for training neural networks, especially in cases where traditional methods struggle.
+Future research could explore more efficient search algorithms, integrate additional optimization techniques, or apply this approach to more complex neural network architectures and real-world tasks.

 ---